 Functions of Centromeres

 - The centromeres are the point of attachment of the kinetochore.
-The main functions include the attachment of sister chromatids, and it is the site for attachment of spindle fibre.
+The main functions include the attachment of sister chromatids, and it is the site for the attachment of spindle fibre.

 - Centromeres help in the proper alignment and segregation of the chromosomes during the process of cell division in eukaryotic cells.